sudmantlab/loco-pipe/README.md

       >   population-level analyses in the configuration file (see
       >   below).

-    - Chromosome table: This table should contain one or two **unnamed** columns.
+    - Chromosome table: This table should contain one or two columns.
+      These columns should be **unnamed**.
 The first column is required, and it records the names of all chromosomes/scaffolds/contigs that you would like to include in the analysis.
 These should exactly match the names in the reference genome.
 The second column is optional, and it records shortened or alternative names of the chromosomes/scaffolds/contigs which you would like to show on the plots.
 If the second column is empty, the original names will be shown.
 Below is an example of a chromosome table.